 Top Spa at La Concha

-Close your eyes and imagine a rooftop spa with panoramic views looking out floor to ceiling windows, a massage to relieve the stresses of life and a posh suite with all the required amenities to allow you to disconnect from the world.
+Close your eyes and imagine a rooftop spa with panoramic, scenic views looking out floor to ceiling windows, a massage to relieve the stresses of life and a posh suite with all the required amenities to allow you to disconnect from the world.
 Open your eyes and discover Top Spa at the La Concha Hotel & Spa in Key West.
-At six storeys high, it’s the tallest building in Key West that offers sweeping views down Duval Street and of boats arriving at the harbor.
+At six stories high, it’s the tallest building in Key West that offers sweeping views down Duval Street and of boats arriving at the harbor.
 Enjoy a 50-minute or 80-minute massage, facial, pedicure or other body treatment.
 Splurge on a personalized spa suite, complete with a private balcony, fully stocked mini fridge and fully furnished vanity.
 You’ll be so relaxed, you’ll forget what reality is like.

 Truman Little White House

 Don’t be fooled into thinking the Southernmost Point Buoy is just a tourist trap.
-This iconic marker not only distinguishes “90 miles to Cuba,” it also offers waterfront views of the Atlantic Ocean.
+This iconic marker not only distinguishes “90 miles to Cuba,” it also offers scenic waterfront views of the Atlantic Ocean.
 Feel the salty ocean air blow through your hair as the sun warms your skin at this historic point of interest.
 Once you’ve captured the perfect shot for Instagram, head across the street to the Southernmost House.
 Located at the southern end of Duval Street, this luxury bed and breakfast has a colorful facade and breathtaking views of the ocean.
 Take a nap outdoors in the hammock or settle into a chair by the pool.

 Key West Lighthouse

 When the U.S. Navy established a base in Key West in the 1800s, it was decided a lighthouse would be needed to help arriving vessels navigate the shallow waters.
 The Key West Lighthouse was opened in 1848 and over the years the tower received updates and a Keeper’s quarters were added.
 The U.S. Coast Guard decommissioned the lighthouse in 1969 when the need for a full-time Keeper ran out.
 Today, the structure serves as a museum to teach visitors about Key West’s maritime history and to honor the brave men and women who helped guard the lighthouse and bring seafaring vessels safely to shore.
-Climb the 88 steps to the top for panoramic views of the island.
+Climb the 88 steps to the top for scenic panoramic views of Key West.
 Located near the southern edge of Key West, you can gaze out to sea as the Keeper would have done many years ago.